The Gibsonville Public Library serves the residents of Gibsonville, NC and the surrounding area.

 |Hoopla music||7 days||5 total Hoopla items per month|

 What if I return an item late?

-You are responsible for returning your materials on time and taking care of any overdue fines you may have.
-If you owe for late materials, checking out privileges and computer use may be denied until all fines are paid.
-You can pay your late fees in person with cash or check, or pay them online with a card or Paypal account.
+While we do not charge daily late fees at our library, you are responsible for returning your materials on time and taking care of any fines for lost or damaged materials you may have.
+You can pay any fees in person with cash or check, or pay them online with a card or Paypal account.